 - Bubble Pipe: The University expansion of The Sims 2 introduces colorful bubble blowers that raise the Sims' fun meter at record speed and make them giggle a lot and eventually float in the air.

 - But Thou Must: The game storyline "suggests" that Tank Grunt would like to get a job in the military track in an effort to please his father.
 Players will soon find that the career search is rigged for him to only display and choose that career track.
 If a player wants to give him another job, they have to use cheats.

 - Also, in a similar example, when you're playing the first tutorial in the game featuring Tutorial Joe, when you're giving Joe a job the only job in the career search is in the athletic career.

-- Canis Latinicus: The magic spells introduced in Apartment Life.
+- Canis Latinicus: The magic spells introduced in Apartment Life are named in these.

 - Ceiling Banger: A major part of Apartment Life.

-- Childhood Friend Romance: Alice and Thomas in The Sims Pet Stories.
+- Alice and Thomas in The Sims Pet Stories.
 Depending on the player's choices, Thomas can either become the Victorious or Unlucky variations on this trope.

 - The Sims 3 reveals Mortimer and Bella's relationship to have been this; Bob and Betty Newbie are revealed to have been High School Sweethearts at the same time.
 Of course, the player can then chose to subvert it by getting them married to other people.